-Estimates were that in 2015, Romania will switch to using the Euro.
+Original estimates were that in 2015, Romania will switch to using the Euro.
 Things have been pushed back to 2019, but recent talks have pushed back the date even further.
-Right now, the official date considered for Romania to join using the EURO is sometime in 2022.
+Back in 2017, the official date considered for Romania to switch to using EUROs was sometime in 2022.

-The country’s foreign minister stated recently that Romania already meets all the requirements to adopt the Euro, but it’s delaying the switch in order to protect the low-income people (especially the older folk who receive state pension – and it’s common for many to have pensions of under 100 Euros per month).
+He said that the switch was delayed intentionally in order to protect the low-income people (especially the older folk who receive state pension – and it’s common for many to have pensions of under 100 Euros per month).